Academic integrity

 Ghostwriting is when someone else completes an assignment for you without payment, like having someone else write your essay.

-Your instructor might permit you to use artificial intelligence tools that generate text, such as Val or ChatGPT, in your assessments.
+Your instructor might permit you to use artificial intelligence tools that generate text, such as Val, in your assessments.
 Make sure that you are following your assessment instructions carefully.
 For example, when you do use an AI tool, it must be properly cited.
 Using an AI tool when it’s not permitted could be considered ghostwriting and a breach of academic integrity.
 Find out more about how to use AI appropriately below.

 Contract cheating services